 The fifth business model is the farmer organization model.
 It is a special organization by the farmers and for the farmers.
 The organization would act in the rule of the platform in other models.
 The money can come from different sources including banks, the government, and the shopping platform that they are working with.
 Then the organization would lend the money to the farmers upon approval and the farmer would repay later to the organization.
 It is a model that only can be seen in some areas.
 It does not use the internet in an important way.
 It is very important for financial inclusion.

-Banks or financial institutes would sometimes use multiple models from the five models presented to provide their service.
-They may select and combines the characteristics of the five models and develop new models.
+Banks or financial institutes would sometimes use multiple models from the five models presented to provide their services.
+They may select and combine the characteristics of the five models and develop new models.
 For example, now, some banks are also started to use the digital platform model.
 They will set up their own shopping platform.
 The purpose of it is not mainly for selling products.
 It is to gather information about their consumers and about how many products the farmers sell and what kind of income do they have.
-Traditionally, the bank can only collect data about financial activities like savings, loans, or payments, they cannot get data about other economic activity.
+Traditionally, the bank can only collect data about financial activities like savings, loans, or payments, they cannot get data about other economic activities.
 So by using the digital platform model together with the banking model, banks can gather more information about their customer and tailor their service accordingly.

 That’s all about the business models.

 Next, let’s talk about the driving forces for digital finance.
 Many people have wondered why digital finance is growing so fast in China.
 So, let me go through some factors that are related to the development of financial inclusion and digital finance.

 The first factor is accessibility.
 The service should be made accessible to the end customers.

 The second factor is the consumer experience.
 That is very important.
 As we have discussed before, if the consumers think the service is not good or it is too complicated, they will not use that service.

 The third one is the service quality, especially the cost.
 As we mentioned before, online lending.
 As we see before, the cost of each lending is only about RMB 1 cent.
 The cost is very low.
 Compared to the traditional method, if the institution with door to door agents and validate the risk with human effort, the cost is much higher.
 Because of such a high cost, the institution will not be interested in the customer who only wants to borrow a small sum of money.

 The fourth is financial education.
 Financial education is very important.
 We have conducted surveys that discovered that almost all over China, the biggest problem is the lack of financial capability among the customers.
 Because in China, we don’t teach economy or financial instruments in our pre-university education.
 As for the university, only those who study the economy or finance learn about finance.
 For the student of other majors, they will not learn about different financial products or instruments.

-The next factor is digital finance and technology, we conduct several surveys and we discovered that if people don’t have access to the internet, they will be unlikely to have access to various financial service.
+The next factor is digital finance and technology, we conduct several surveys and we discovered that if people don’t have access to the internet, they will be unlikely to have access to various financial services.
 So digitalization, in general, is very important.